20 Works of Art You Must See (and Where to Find Them)

 So says Vladimir Nabokov.
 What the great Russian author meant, essentially, is that art is subjective.
 And he's not wrong.
 Art is in the eye of the beholder — which is precisely what makes it universal.

-That said, there are some works that have so profoundly influenced the art world that they have gone down in the history books as masterpieces.
+That said, some works have so profoundly influenced the world that they have gone down in the history books as masterpieces.
 Yes, art is subjective.
-But there are undeniable classics that we can all agree are pivotal to the way the art scene works today.
+But there are undeniable classics that we can all agree are pivotal to what we conceive as art today.

 20. “Sunday Afternoon on La Grande Jatte,” Georges Seurat (1884)